goodboychan/deep-reinforcement-learning/p1_navigation/README.md

 ### Introduction

-For this project, you will train an agent to navigate (and collect bananas!) in a large, square world.
+In this project, I tried to implement Deep Q-Network (DQN) Agent, one of most common value-based deep reinforcement learning algorithm.
+The problem I solve is to collect yellow bananas in the large,square world.

 ![Trained Agent][image1]